 Whether or not you continue to work on the idea with some or all of your team is completely up to you.
-Approximately 25% of Startup Weekend participants continue working on their idea with all or parts of their team.
+Approximately 10% of Startup Weekend participants continue working on their idea with some or all of their team.

 I love Startup Weekend!
 How can I get more involved?

 We love you, too!
 One of the beautiful things about Startup Weekend is that just about anybody can get involved, provided you are in it for the right reasons: to build communities and create startups.
-We can always use more help organizing events on a local level.
-Head over to startupweekend.ch/organizers to learn how to get involved.
+We can always use more help in organizing the event.
+Please contact the organizers directly or email at firstname.lastname@example.org for more info.